ghacks Technology News

 Google Chrome OS: My Concerns

-Chrome OS will be minimalistic which has the advantages that it will boot fast.
+Chrome OS will be minimalist which has the advantages that it will boot fast.
 Several security concepts like sandboxing processes or verifying core systems during startup make it harder to attack and less likely to spread.

 There is one premise though that users have to understand.
 Chrome OS is not aiming for the same market that Microsoft is targeting with Windows or Apple is targeting with Mac OS.
 At least not in the years to come.
 Why?
-Because it is to limited.
+Because it is too limited.
 Here are a few examples:

 • Cloud based data storage means that an Internet connection is required to access the data.
 Google probably plans to make it possible to store data on the local computer system (Google Gears?) so that it can be accessed without Internet connection.
-This does however mean that a fast connection is required to be able to upload, download and sync the data.
+This does however mean that a fast connection is required to upload, download and sync the data.
 It could on the other hand be the perfect system for users who want to use it for very specific operations, i.e. banking, chatting or social networking to name a few.

 • Entertainment: If you want to play that 10 Gigabyte ultra-HD video sitting on your desktop you can do so by clicking on it.
 How will this work if the video is in the cloud?
 What about an audio collection?
-This could become really problematic if data cannot be stored offline, especially for users with slow Internet connections.
+This could become really problematic if data cannot be stored offline, especially for users on slow Internet connections.
 But then again, who says that this is one of the applications of the OS?

 • Games are another area where Chrome OS will not cut it.
 You can play browser games sure but that’s it for now.